 Different models of wall hung toilets have different weight limits.
 Here are three examples of the best wall mounted toilet models and the average weight load they can support:

 - Toto Aquia wall hung dual flush toilet – 880 pounds.
 We can use the Toto Aquia with the Toto in-wall tank system (source: reply to our inquiry from Toto USA ambassador on Home Depot).
-This is the best wall hung toilets system.
+Toto is one of the most popular brands of toilets, some even say that they produce the best toilets in the industry.

 - Kohler Veil wall-hung Toilet – 500+ pound (source: Kohler websites)